 Building on the foundational strategies offered by occupational therapy, numerous OT-approved activities can further support the enhancement of hand-eye coordination in children.

-Throwing and catching a ball is another effective activity, encouraging the synchronization of visual and motor skills.
+Throwing and catching a ball is another effective activity, encouraging the synchronisation of visual and motor skills.
 Rolling a ball back and forth or bouncing a ball against a wall can also enhance coordination by requiring precise timing and control.

 These activities foster a playful yet purposeful environment where children can improve hand-eye coordination, supporting their developmental journey through engaging and skill-building exercises.